cylorun/ResetTracker/README.md

  - you can update versions by running update.exe
  - you can open the github or update through the gui by clicking on the update menu-button

+#### Sheets

+Using sheets is NOT necessary, however if you wish to use google sheets in addition to local storage to store your stats, follow [Talking Mime's Tutorial](https://www.youtube.com/watch?v=KIAo3Lgsk_Q)

 ## **Tracking**

 #### Start Tracking